Responsible Disclosure Policy

 Keeping customer data secure is of utmost concern at Rockset, and we welcome the help of security researchers in finding and disclosing to us any vulnerabilities in our service.

-The responsible disclosure policy is intended for security researchers with the goal of promoting discovery and responsible reporting of security vulnerabilities with the Rockset service.
-It is not intended for Rockset customers who believe their account has been compromised.
-If you believe your account has been compromised, please contact firstname.lastname@example.org.
+The responsible disclosure policy is intended for security researchers with the goal of promoting discovery and responsible reporting of security vulnerabilities with the Rockset service and infrastructure.

 We ask that during your research, you follow these guidelines:

-- Do not access, modify, or destroy user data without written permission from the user
+- Do not access, modify, or destroy user data you do not own

 - Do not execute a denial of service attack, or perform any actions that will degrade our service

 - Do not engage in any social engineering (phishing, vishing, spamming etc) activities

 - Act in good faith to avoid privacy violations

 - Do not exploit a vulnerability for any reason other than testing purposes

 - Note that the following items are generally considered out of scope and we will not respond to: